“My memory stammers but my soul is a witness.” - James Baldwin

 Born and raised in Miami, FL, Marten’s artistic practice developed out of her personal experiences with—and, ultimately, her break with inherited religious fundamentalism.
-Her performative approach extends from the referent while quoting from our culture’s hyperrealities, including fairy-tales, grand narrative ideologies, biblical myths, and the manufactured desire of consumer culture.
-Using what she calls a "candy-coated aesthetic to cover deep existential concern," Marten invites others to engage in active imagination while establishing their own thoughtful, visionary relationship with the material world.
+Her performative approach extends from the referent while quoting from our culture’s hyperrealities, including fairy-tales, grand narrative ideologies, religious myths, and the manufactured desire of consumer culture.
+Using what she calls a 'candy-coated aesthetic to cover deep existential concern,' Marten invites others to engage in active imagination while establishing their own thoughtful, visionary relationship with the material world.

 Marten’s work has been exhibited internationally, including in her first New York City solo exhibition at Monica King Contemporary, and at art fairs, art institutions and virtual exhibitions including Untitled Miami, FL, Artpowher Contemporary, Zurich, Switzerland, Spring Break Art Fair, New York, NY, Foley Gallery, New York, NY; The Mint Museum, Charlotte, NC; the Bechtler Museum, Charlotte, NC; the Zuckerman Museum of Art, Kennesaw, GA; Ewing Gallery, University of Tennessee, Knoxville, GA; Anne Rudd Galyon and Irene Cullis Galleries at Greensboro College, Greensboro, NC, and Van Every/Smith Galleries at Davidson College, Davidson, NC, among others.
 In 2018, she completed a residency at The McColl Center for Art + Innovation in Charlotte, NC.